stevenhernandezz/Digital-Design-with-Verilog/README.md

 # Digital-Design-with-Verilog
-A collection of Verilog projects designed to explore and demonstrate the capabilities of Verilog in digital circuit design.
+A collection of Verilog projects designed to explore and demonstrate the capabilities of System Verilog and Verilog in digital circuit design.

 # Projects
 * https://github.com/stevenhernandezz/4-to-1-Multiplexer